sdnhub/lorispack/README.md

 We found the need to have a comprehensive mechanism to network all applications across hosts with isolation through overlay networking.
-The loris software is an early attempt at providing this framework, without using Spanning Tree Protocol (STP) that can have potential instability when container network ports flap.
+The *lorispack* software is an early attempt at providing this framework, without using Spanning Tree Protocol (STP) that can have potential instability when container network ports flap.

-The *loris* software package allows configuring the networking of individual containers and isolating the network of container groups (i.e., pods).
+The general idea of *lorispack* is to create a parallel network dedicated for inter-container communication across hosts, while leveraging the Linux bridge to provide the basic management connectivity for the containers over the *eth0* interface.
 The toolkit uses [Open vSwitch](http://openvswitch.org) to provide connectivity to containers and creates GRE or VxLAN tunnels to allow containers on different hosts to communicate with each other.

+The secondary goal of *lorispack* is to perform *microsegmentation*, whereby we isolate the network of each pod (i.e., groups of containers that are allowed to reach each other) from each other.
+This is also referred to as network virtualization.

 ![docker-networking-2.0.png](http://sdnhub.org/wp-content/uploads/2015/03/docker_vxlan_networking-596x365.png)

 # Running
 After downloading the loris toolkit and adding that to the execution PATH, you can run the following commands to manage the networks.
-The toolkit creates virtual networks for each pod (i.e., groups of containers that are allowed to reach each other).
-You will notice that the containers will not be able to communicate across pods.

 * Install Open vSwitch
 ```